 The Local Audit and Accountability Act 2014 (the Act) governs the work of auditors appointed to smaller authorities.
 This summary explains the provisions contained in Sections 26 and 27 of the Act.
-The Act, the Accounts and Audit Regulations 2015 and the Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 also cover the duties, responsibilities and rights of smaller authorities, other organisations and the public concerning the accounts being audited.
+The Act and the Accounts and Audit Regulations 2015 also cover the duties, responsibilities and rights of smaller authorities, other organisations and the public concerning the accounts being audited.